PROJECTS 'IN MOTION'

 NARRATIVE:

 Presentation of initial concept plan to Open Space & Fields Committee for discussion happened on March 19, 2025, during the committee's regular meeting.
 Based on the committee's input and that of the Tree Commission the concepts were refined and prepared for a public workshop designed to gather community input on the project.
 This public workshop was held on June 17th where a single preferred concept was presented.
-The concept will be further refined and presented to the Town Council in the Fall.
+The concept has been further refined and will be presented to the Town Council with a request to proceed to full design and permitting.
+The proposal provided by the design consultant for this work is being reviewed by the Town's on-call engineering consultant.

 PROJECT NAME: